SamanthaYoong/Case-Study-Improving-Wego-Conversion-Through-Real-Time-Pricing-Funnel-Intelligence/README.md

 ---

+**DAG Map Overview**

+(External FX Drift)
+          │
+          ▼
+  [FX Drift %]
+          │
+          ▼
+  [Price Cache Delay] ◄── [API Latency ↑]
+          │
+          ▼
+  [Stale Price %] ──► [Price Inconsistency %]
+          │
+          ▼
+  [User Trust Index ↓]
+          │
+          ▼
+  [CTR ↓] ──► [Conversion ↓]

+---

 ## ✅ 2.
 Objective

 To diagnose whether the conversion drop after the *search stage* was primarily caused by:

+📌 Inaccurate or delayed pricing data or/and poor search relevance or mismatched results

+This stage focuses on validating hypotheses and _isolating key variables_ impacting conversion rate.

+---

+## ✅ 2.
+Hypotheses

+To diagnose whether the conversion drop after the *search stage* was primarily caused by:

-A. Inaccurate or delayed pricing data or/and poor search relevance or mismatched results
+📌 Inaccurate or delayed pricing data or/and poor search relevance or mismatched results

 This stage focuses on validating hypotheses and _isolating key variables_ impacting conversion rate.